 A committee of faculty reviews the pool of applications after each of those dates and invites selected candidates to an on-campus interview to continue the application process.
 Applicants are encouraged to attend an information session with faculty prior to completing the application process.
 Dates and times for information sessions are available on the Ed.D. website.

-Students have 9 years to complete the doctoral degree program, with a possible1-year extension upon approval of the Dean of the College of Social Sciences, Health, and Education.
+Students have 9 years to complete the doctoral degree program, with a possible 1-year extension upon approval of the Dean of the College of Professional Sciences.

 If you take at least 6 credit hours per semester, a limited amount of graduate scholarship money is available on a semester-by-semester basis.
 All applications for a graduate study grant should be made through the Office of Student Financial Assistance, www.xavier.edu/financial-aid/graduate .

 Graduate assistantships, federal loans and other forms of financial assistance are also available to graduate students through the Office of Student Financial Assistance.